bmjakobsen/treeVM/README.md

 the VM expects that it doesnt change during runtime

 ### Interpreters
-The program and data area are both organized as an up to (2¹⁶ - 1) chunks, each with a size of up to (2¹⁶ - 1) elements the vm expects that the individual chunks dont change, when reallocating the array of chunks the interpreter should lock the areas, the vm uses the vmx_interpreter_lock and vmx_interpreter_lock unlock functions for synchronization.
+The program and data area are both organized as an up to (2¹⁶ - 1) chunks, each with a size of up to (2¹⁶ - 1) elements, the address is split up into a chunk index by division and into an offset by modulus, the vm expects that the individual chunks dont change, when reallocating the array of chunks the interpreter should lock the areas, the vm uses the vmx_interpreter_lock and vmx_interpreter_unlock functions for synchronization.